 Mutiny Bay Blues is an organic blueberry farm in Freeland on Whidbey Island, WA.
-We have been growing Liberty, Duke, Draper, and other mouthwatering varieties since 2011.
+We have been growing Duke, Draper, Last Call and other mouthwatering varieties since 2011.
 The farm has 25,000 bushes planted across 20 acres.

-Our harvest season is from mid-July through August (occasionally the micro climate of Mutiny Bay takes the season into September).
+Our harvest season is from mid-July through mid-September.
 We sell berries, granola, preserves, dried fruit, blueberry tea, and other merchandise at the farm stand.
 You can also find our products online and at various stores on and off the Island.
-Local pies made with MBB blueberries are also available all year long.
+Local pies made with our blueberries are also available all year long.

 Having grown up picking berries, our family wanted to bring to the island the chance to increase job opportunities and provide a setting for community events.
 That ranges from providing kids with their first job, giving folks a second job during the summer, and striving toward creating full time careers for people interested in knowing where their food comes from and sharing that with their community.